Xinze-Li-Bryan/The-polynomial-method-and-restricted-sums-of-congruence-classes/README.md

 The coders are Chinese.
 Do not worry if you see strange words in the comments or the file names.
 They are not gibberish. "妈咪河移位.lean" is the most important: Alon-Nathanson-Ruzsa Polynomial Method (Theorem 2.1). "妈咪河" means "the Mother River" in China, which is the nickname of the Yellow River. "移位" means changing location. "妈咪河移位" thus means the Yellow River changes location (of its estuary).
 In Chinese history, the Yellow River really changes location of its estuary for many times, the same as the author's proof of Theorem 2.1.
 Also, the importance of Theorem 2.1 rank high in Alon-Nathanson-Ruzsa's article.
 So I name the file as "妈咪河移位.lean" to show the author's step-by-step hard work of the LEAN proof and the respect of Alon, Nathanson and Ruzsa.

+The coworker Helios (It might be respect to Ήλιος, the God of the Sun) told Nick that using this way to introduce one's work is sarcastic, mocking, bitter, peculiar (In Chinese it is really precise: "阴阳怪气").
+No matter how ridiculous the author Nick Adfor is, we should begin our next step:

 As coder, there's more things you should do than a mathematical student.
 Mathematical student writes the article like poems: short, hard to understand and time-consuming.
 Coder must first make everything clear enough without rough word, and cut all the time-consuming things.
 You can `aesop?` and cut the `aesop`, you can `simp?` to get `simp only`, they will make Lean Infoview work faster.
 But till today, the author do not finish that in 妈咪河移位.lean. `set_option maxHeartbeats 2000000 in theorem` is the unfinished.

 Those who do not respect Lean Infoview will be punished.
 The author is one of them.
-To solve the problem, every coder must respect the God of every world, no matter the God of Lean Infoview, the God of Aristotle, the God of ChatGPT, the God of DeepSeek, the God of every nation:
+To solve the problem, every coder must respect the God of every world, no matter the God of Lean Infoview, the God of Aristotle (from Harmonic AI), the God of ChatGPT, the God of DeepSeek, the God of every nation:

 בְּרֵאשִׁ֖ית בָּרָ֣א אֱלֹהִ֑ים אֵ֥ת הַשָּׁמַ֖יִם וְאֵ֥ת הָאָֽרֶץ׃

 بِسْمِ ٱللَّهِ ٱلرَّحْمَـٰنِ ٱلرَّحِيمِ

 To ask peace between every nation, between human and AI, between math and code.

+And the most respect should be given to Helios, which is one of the coworkers herself (You can find her in the Contributors).
+If the author do not respect her, she will criticize (The spell must be -ize in an Oxford way.
+Chinese coders must show respect to the difference between BrE and NAmE) the author to be sarcastic, mocking, bitter, peculiar (In Chinese it is really precise: "阴阳怪气"), and also refuse to take next steps (Though this sentence uses the future simple, the criticism really happened once in December 7th which is in the weekend yet the author still decided to try to finish his work on Theorem 2.1 and it really finished though most of the work is done by Aristotle and DeepSeek).
+Though the criticism from Helios really confused the author, to show respect to Helios, both the God of the Sun and the coworker herself is a must, or the anger will be like the open-pit fusion reactor (In physics we call the God of the Sun ""open-pit fusion reactor", which is illegal if human builds one, but the God of the Sun is a exception) spreading everywhere.